Human-centered design: Rationale for adoption

+In health

+In the context of health-seeking behaviors, human-centered design can be used to understand why people do or do not seek out health services, even when those services are available and affordable.
+Human-centered design is a powerful tool for improving health-seeking behaviors.
+This understanding can then be used to develop interventions to address the barriers and promote desired behaviors.
+Demand-related challenges associated with the acceptability, responsiveness, and quality of services can be addressed by working directly with users to understand their needs and perspectives.
+HCD can help in designing interventions that are more likely to be effective.
+The integration of the principle of human-centered design and anti-racism practices can help in addressing existing health disparities present in the healthcare system, and can help to center the needs of people who being to marginalized communities.
+This type of design can create fair and equitable health outcomes for marginalized communities, who are often left out due to unmet needs.
+Researchers who apply human-centered design are thoughtfully approaching the needs of populations who are traditionally excluded, therefore dismantling oppressive systems which previously or have continued to reinforce structural racism.

 Critiques

 Human-centered design has been both lauded and criticised for its ability to actively solve problems with affected communities.
 Criticisms include the inability of human-centered design to push the boundaries of available technology by solely tailoring to the demands of present-day solutions, rather than focus on possible future solutions.
 In addition, human-centered design often considers context, but does not offer tailored approaches for very specific groups of people.
 New research on innovative approaches include youth-centered health design, which focuses on youth as the central aspect with particular needs and limitations not always addressed by human-centered design approaches.
-Nevertheless, human-centered design that doesn't reflect very specific groups of users and their needs is human-centered design poorly executed, since the principles of human-system interaction require the reflection of those specified needs.
+Nevertheless, human-centered design that does not reflect very specific groups of users and their needs is human-centered design poorly executed, since the principles of human-system interaction require the reflection of those specified needs.

 Whilst users are very important for some types of innovation (namely incremental innovation), focusing too much on the user may result in producing an outdated or no longer necessary product or service.
-This is because the insights that you achieve from studying the user today are insights that are related to the users of today and the environment she or he lives in today.
-If your solution will be available only two or three years from now, your user may have developed new preferences, wants and needs by then.
+This is because the insights that achieved from studying the user today are insights that are related to the users of today and the environment she or he lives in today.
+If the solution will be available only two or three years from now, the user may have developed new preferences, wants and needs by then.